Frank-Proulx/capstone-eve-api-tool/README.md

 ## Known Bugs

 Can't get the expires_in property to assign for sorting.
+Table column labels scroll, should stay fixed for sorting.

 ## License